SheplX/Fully-Integrated-Pipeline/README.md

 ![Prometheus_jenkins_target](./Screenshots/Prometheus_jenkins_target.png)
 ![Promethes_jenkins_alert](./Screenshots/Promethes_jenkins_alert.png)

-- If we take alook from the Alert manager UI, we will see a notification about the Jenkins instance too.
+- If we take a look from the Alert Manager UI, we will see a notification about the Jenkins instance too.

 ![Alert-manager](./Screenshots/Alert-manager.png)